openvinotoolkit/datumaro/site/source/api/setup.rst

 .. py:function:: setup.find_version(project_dir=None)

-   Return a version of the Datumaro
+   Return a version of the Datumaro.

 .. py:function:: setup.parse_requirements

-   Parsing a list from a text file
+   Parsing a requirements list from a text file.

 .. py:data:: DEFAULT_REQUIREMENTS

-   Variable containing a list of default required packages
+   Variable containing a list of default required packages.

 .. py:data:: CORE_REQUIREMENTS

-   Variable containing a list of core required packages
+   Variable containing a list of core required packages.

 .. py:function:: setup.open

-   Sets the :data:`long_description` variable to contain the path to the package description file
+   Sets the :data:`long_description` variable to contain the path to the package description file.

 .. py:function:: setup.setuptools.setup

-   Installation Datumaro with use module :mod:`setuptools.setup`
+   Installation Datumaro with use module :mod:`setuptools.setup`.

    :param name: name of the package.